How to Draw Cartoon Characters from Observation

 When painting with a dry medium, like colored pencils or pastels, paper sheets for drawing and sketching are a better solution.

 Still struggling which color to choose?

-Filling a large area with the chosen color will help to see the correct hue.
+Filling a large area with the chosen color will help in seeing the correct hue.

-Then using a marker pen with the same color:
+Then use a marker with the same color:

-If you are new to marker pens, here is my list (and guide) for recommended marker pens for artists.
+If you are new to markers, here is my list (and guide) for recommended markers for artists.